“Daily sitting is our bread and butter, the basic stuff of dharma.

 Most the time, it's seems like all I can "do" is to pause in wonder, realize I don't really know what is going on at all-- and just let Life be what it Is.
 (As if I could do otherwise.
 LOL)

-At this point, it's all Practice.
-The choice, if it is a choice, to take a conscious breath, relax a bit, feel my heart -- and really pay attention.
+At this point, beyond certain commitments I play with, it's all Practice.
+The choice, if it is a choice at all, is to take a conscious breath, relax a bit, open my heart, mind, and senses -- and really pay attention to the Present Moment.
+There the promise made is, in itself, the promise fulfilled.
+The commitment is doing me just as much as "I" am doing it.

 What else is there to do?